stackitcloud/rag-core-library/README.md

 - `/delete_document/{identification}`: Deletes the file from storage (if applicable) and vector database.
 The `identification` can be retrieved from the `/all_documents_status` endpoint.
 - `/document_reference/{identification}`: Returns the document.
 - `/all_documents_status`: Return the `identification` and status of all available sources.
-- `/upload_documents`: Endpoint to upload files.
+- `/upload_file`: Endpoint to upload files.
-- `/load_confluence`: Endpoint to load a confluence space
+- `/upload_source`: Endpoint to upload non-file sources.

 ### 2.1 Requirements